Joey (1997 film)

 Joey is a 1997 Australian children's film.
-The film was released as the theatrical film by Roadshow Entertainment on December 26, 1997, in Australia.
-The film was also released as the direct-to-video film by Metro-Goldwyn-Mayer on June 16, 1998, in the United States and by Warner Home Video under the MGM Home Entertainment label on August 6, 1999, in Japan.
+The film was released theatrically by Roadshow Entertainment on December 26, 1997 in Australia.
+The film was also released direct-to-video by Metro-Goldwyn-Mayer on June 16, 1998 in the United States and on August 6, 1999 in Japan.

 Plot

 Billy is a boy who is trying to save a baby kangaroo called Joey after its family is captured and taken to Sydney.
 Billy travels to Sydney to reunite Joey with his family only to discover that Joey is not the only one who needs to be saved.
 Linda, the young daughter of the U.S. Ambassador joins Billy as they fight to save Joey.